 But while the solution is tech-led, Emma doesn’t think technology in itself is a magic bullet for combating loneliness – it’s just an enabler.
 “Technology should be used to free people up to do what they do best: being humans.
 It never makes sense that you would put an Alexa in a care home to make people feel less lonely, for example – I’m totally against that.
 That’s why we want to work directly with community leaders and empower them to help people feel less lonely – a robot can’t replace a human for something like that.
 In a similar way assistive tech is there to help me be me, more.”

-Emma and the team are in the process of bringing communities onto the More Human platform where they can share events with other groups, build events from scratch or use a ready-to-run hosted event from the marketplace.
+Emma and the team are in the process of bringing communities onto the More Human platform where they can share events with other groups or build and list events.
 They’re also advising businesses on how they can get their events calendar ready for post-pandemic life and exploring a collaboration with a fellow member of ELIEZ that audits venues for accessibility.
 “The more practical information people can have in advance, the more at ease they’ll feel about turning up,” Emma says.
 “And that goes for everyone – for example it’s always good to know if you’ll be expected to have your camera on when attending a virtual event.”

 As to what the events industry will look like after the pandemic, Emma thinks we’ll see online events stick around so people can choose to attend in person or virtually – and organisers need to be flexible.
 Like so many people Emma has discovered the joys of having access to events without leaving her house, and a recent birthday Zoom was so successful she says she might do it again next year even when she’s able to meet her friends in person.